atfrank/PyShifts/README.md

         export PYTHONPATH="${BME}:$PYTHONPATH"

-#### 6. Get Psico library
+#### 7. Get Psico library
-- [optional] Install the [Pymol ScrIpt COllection (PSICO)](https://github.com/speleo3/pymol-psico).
+- Install the [Pymol ScrIpt COllection (PSICO)](https://github.com/speleo3/pymol-psico).
 Improves performance of PyShifts when computing chemical shifts using LARMORD.
 - Remember to add the library to your PYTHONPATH.
 For example:

         export PSICO=/home/XXX/GitHub/pymol-psico/